super-coder01/Fraud-Detection-Strategy-Lab/README.md

 ```bash
 streamlit run app.py
 ```
-*Expected Output:* Your web browser should automatically open a new tab displaying the "Ultimate AI Strategy Lab".
+*Expected Output:* Your web browser should automatically open a new tab displaying the "Fraud Detection Strategy Lab".
 Enjoy exploring!

 ## 🙏 Acknowledgements